 Something else you can do while in the Network Settings is to adjust the settings for any given network.
 For example, you can set it so that you automatically join any of the networks on the list once in the connection range of that network.
 You can also tick a box - before going through to the Advanced Settings - to automatically ask your Mac to join new networks when it isn’t in range of any of the networks it remembers.

 As you can see, forgetting a Wi-Fi network is pretty quick and easy.
 However, for those who want to do more to improve the performance of their Mac, there are apps that can help you with this and a whole lot more.

 Forget a Wi-Fi network on Mac with CleanMyMac

 - To start with, download CleanMyMac X (you can do that free, here)

 - Click on Privacy

-- One of the many things it will scan for are the WiFi networks stored on your Mac
+- One of the many things it will scan for is the Wi-Fi networks saved on your Mac

 - Now you can use this to delete any you don't want (it can also remove cookies, cache, and web browser history) your Mac to retain.

 And there we go, you will only have the Wi-Fi networks you want to remember and might use again stored in your Mac.